-Throughout the year, you can brush your husky 2 times per week.
+Throughout the year, you can brush your Husky pup 2 times per week.
 Some owners do it only once per week.

 Have your dog stand or lie down, and with one hand, hold the skin.
 With your dominant hand, hold the rake/brush and start with a wide-toothed rake to deshed your dog.
 After 10 minutes, switch to your rake and remove the undercoat without disturbing the topcoat.

-You can check a couple of YouTube tutorials for how to brush your husky.
+You can check a couple of YouTube tutorials for how to brush your Husky’s thick coat.

 Bathing to prevent shedding

 You do not need frequent baths.
 Depending on the state of your dog’s coat, you can bathe him two or three times per year.